cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

         --set k8sServicePort=API_SERVER_PORT

-In case of a multi-device environment, where Cilium's device auto-detection selects more than a single device to expose NodePort, for example, the helm option ``devices=eth0`` must be additionally specified for the enablement, where ``eth0`` is the native XDP supported networking device.
+In case of a multi-device environment, where Cilium's device auto-detection selects more than a single device to expose NodePort, for example, the Helm option ``devices=eth0`` must be additionally specified for the enablement, where ``eth0`` is the native XDP supported networking device.
 In that case, the device name ``eth0`` must be the same on all Cilium managed nodes.
 Similarly, the underlying